YourMobileGeek/100DaysOfCode2019/README.md

 * Day 13
   > Continued the search for the repos.
 Found a few.
 Will try to find the changes needed on the weekend.
 I am getting that Hacktober swag, at any cost.

+* Day 14
+  > Worked on a repo.
+Made the required changes.
+Now i'll make a PR after the contest opens.
+Hope it works.
+So 1 down: 4 to go.